Menu

 • tax arrears

 This idea of judicial independence is a vital part of Canada’s justice system.
-It means that judges are not influenced by government or other interests and instead make decisions based on the rule of law.
+It means that judges are not influenced by government or other interests.
+Instead, they make decisions based on the rule of law.

-Judges salaries are paid by the government but they remain independent.
-Judges are not government employees and cannot be fired by the government – they are appointed until retirement.
+Salaries for judges are paid by the government but they remain independent.
+Judges are not government employees and are appointed until retirement.
+They cannot be fired by the government except for misconduct.
+This is only done following a recommendation from an independent judicial council.

-Complaints about judges are heard by special judicial councils that can investigate the matter and, where appropriate, take disciplinary measures to address the matter.
+Complaints about judges are heard by special judicial councils that can investigate the matter.
+Where appropriate, they take disciplinary measures to address any issues.

 How helpful was this article?